yehiahesham/Quantum-Inject_-_Detect/README.md

 		sudo python mydetection.py -i lo -r noplanlife.pcap  "dst 127.0.0.1" :
  It will ask then to either use the supplied file (which is actually a TCP dump File) or using the interface directly to sniff on it.
  If you press 'L' the code sniff offline on the pcap file and checks for any suspecious attacks in the supplied TCP transactions if found it prints the nessecaary info and counts the number of attacks.
-When finised, the program returns number of decteced attacks.
+When finised, the program returns number of detected attacks.

  If instead you pressed anything other than 'L' , it sniffs directly in the interface card which sniff on the packts Online.
  (note I neglegted any previouslly recieved packts because I want to see it as fresh as possible and not to let previous attacks be confused by new ones).